Thermal bridges in the threshold area – an invisible problem that can be costly

 Thermal bridge — an invisible enemy

-• the external environment (cold, rain, wind),
+• Outdoor environment (cold, rain, wind)

-Effects of a thermal bridge
+effects of a thermal bridge

 For the user

-• cold “creeping” up from the floor,
+• cold “coming” from the floor

-• moisture condensation → mould, mildew, damage,
+• moisture condensation → mould, fungi, damage

-• higher heating bills.
+• higher heating bills

-For the manufacturer
+for the manufacturer

-• more complaints (moisture, freezing, deformation),
+• more complaints (moisture, freezing, deformation)

 Key elements of eliminating thermal bridges

-COMBI PLAN barrier-free threshold
+Combi Plan barrier-free threshold

 TPE thermoplastic elastomer gaskets

-• maintain flexibility at low temperatures,
+• remain flexible at low temperatures

-• resistant to weather conditions for many seasons,
+• resistant to weather conditions for many seasons

 Layered, insulated threshold construction

-• effective interruption of heat transfer continuity,
+• effective interruption of thermal conduction

-• Uw value below 0.75 W/(m²K) – compliant with passive building requirements..
+• Uw coefficient below 0.75 W/(m²K) — meets passive house requirements

 Effect for the user

-• stable temperature in the threshold area,
+• stable temperature in the threshold area

-• protection of the joinery, flooring, and finishes,
+• protection of the joinery, flooring and finishes

 Effect for the manufacturer

-• fewer complaints and service issues,
+• Fewer complaints and service issues

-• easier installation and consistent quality,
+• simpler installation and consistent quality

-• better catalogue performance parameters,
+• better catalogue performance parameters

-• an advantage in tender documentation and energy audits.
+• an advantage in tender documentation and energy audits

-Thoughtfully engineered threshold — fewer errors
+a well-designed threshold construction – fewer errors

-Thanks to their thoughtful design, Alumaster thresholds:
+Thanks to their well-designed construction, Alumaster thresholds:

 • eliminate thermal bridges,

-• simplify installation,
+• facilitate installation,

 Do you want to eliminate thermal bridges in your doors?

-Talk to our technical advisor.
+Talk to our technical consultant.

-We’ll show you how Alumaster thresholds can improve the thermal performance of your doors, reduce the number of complaints, and increase the value of your product.
+We will show you how Alumaster thresholds can improve the thermal performance of your doors, reduce the number of complaints, and increase the value of your product.

 Would you like to see how the COMBI system can optimize your production as well?